cran-task-views/Optimization/Optimization.md

     and many-objective optimization, allowing to work with representation of real numbers, permutations, and binaries, offering a high range of configurations.
+-  `r pkg("moocore")` provides fast implementations of mathematical operations and performance metrics for multi-objective optimization, including filtering and ranking of dominated vectors according to Pareto optimality, hypervolume metric.

 ### Specific Applications in Optimization